fsalum/scripts/AutoscalingPuppetSqs/README.md

 # AWS Autoscaling cleanup on Puppet via SQS

-This script reads messages from a SQS queue subscribed to a SNS topic used for your autoscaling groups
+This script reads messages from a SQS queue subscribed to a SNS topic used by your autoscaling groups

 Based on autoscaling:EC2_INSTANCE_TERMINATE events it will cleanup puppet certificates, deactivate node on PuppetDB and remove it from Puppet Dashboard